sap-tutorials/xpa-tutorials/tutorials/xpa-sac-cxsp-add-new-spendtype/xpa-sac-cxsp-add-new-spendtype.md

 1. In the SAP Analytics Cloud Menu, navigate to the **Files** section.

-2. Search for the affected data action `SAP_SD_IM_ActualActivityP&LCalculation` and open it.
+2. Search for the affected data action `SAP_SD_IM_SalesPlanning_ActualActivityP&LCalculation` and open it.

     <!-- border; size:540px -->![canvas_story](search-data-action.png)